edibblepdx/booklist/README.md

 - __The C Programming Language__; _Brian Kernighan, Dennis Ritchie_
 - __The Modern JavaScript Tutorial__; _Ilya Kantor, with contributions from the JavaScript Community_
 - __Analysis with an Introduction to Proof (Pearson+), Fifth Edition__; _Steven R. Lay_
-  > Partially supplemented by the other analysis book on this list.
+  > _Used for a class_.
+Partially supplemented by the other analysis book on this list.
 - __Learn OpenGL__; _Joey de Vries_
 - __Elements (Green Lion Press Edition)__; _Euclid_
 - __Introduction To Topology, Third Edition__; _Bert Mendelson 1975_